microsoft/fast/packages/web-components/fast-ssr/README.md

 Alternatively, a full DOM implementation such as [`jsdom`](https://github.com/jsdom/jsdom) or [`happy-dom`](https://github.com/capricorn86/happy-dom) can be used.

 ### Construct the Renderer
 Import the renderer factory and construct a `TemplateRenderer`.
-You will also need a `RenderInfo` object and a default is provided, more on this [here](#configuring-the-renderinfo-object).
+You will also need a `RenderInfo` object.
+A default is provided, more on this [here](#configuring-the-renderinfo-object).
 ```js
 import fastSSR from "@microsoft/fast-ssr";